 In recent years, the vegetarian diet (x) has garnered widespread popularity among people worldwide.
-Besides the environmental and ethical benefits of reducing meat in your diet, a well-planned vegetarian diet might also help in weight loss and lower the risk of contracting chronic diseases.
+Besides the environmental and ethical benefits of reducing meat in your diet, a well-planned vegetarian diet might also help you with weight loss and lower the risk of contracting chronic diseases.

 What is a Vegetarian Diet?

 The vegetarian diet involves refraining from any meal derived from meat, poultry and fish.

-Some adopt the diet for personal, religious and ethical issues, such as animal rights advocacy.
-Some also decide to become vegetarians for environmental reasons.
+You may adopt the diet for personal, religious and ethical issues, such as animal rights advocacy.
+You may also decide to become vegetarian for environmental reasons.
+You may decide on a vegetarian diet for a better lifestyle.

-There are various forms of a vegetarian diet, and each of which varies in individual form of restrictions:
+There are various forms of a vegetarian diet, and each of which varies in the individual form of restrictions:

-- Plant-based Diet: It is important to note that there is no actual definition of what constitutes a plant-based diet.
-It may not be considered as a set diet — it is best described as a lifestyle.
+It is important to note that there is no actual definition of what makes up a plant-based diet.
+You may not consider it as a set diet and may describe it as a lifestyle.
+Most people on a plant-based diet avoid all forms of animal products, from eggs to honey to the most apparent meat and dairy.

-- Limited Dairy: Lacto-ovo vegetarians (x) do not eat meat, but will consume dairy products such as butter, cheese and milk.
-Ovo-lacto vegetarians, however, eat eggs, but they do not consume meat and dairy products.
+Lacto-ovo vegetarians (x) do not eat meat but consume dairy products such as butter, cheese and milk.
+Lacto-ovo vegetarians, however, eat eggs, but they do not consume meat and dairy products.

-- Cooked Vegetables: These are a major part of a vegetarian diet, but they do not necessarily limit dieters to only vegetables.
+These are a significant part of a vegetarian diet, but they do not necessarily limit dieters to only vegetables.
 If you are allergic to certain vegetables, you can still go for grains, fruits and legumes.

 Apart from limiting yourself to vegetables as a vegetarian, you can opt for legumes, fruits, nuts, seeds and grains.

 What to Eat as a Vegetarian?

-There are so many reasons why one might decide to go meatless.
+There are so many reasons you might decide to go meatless.
 But when talking about nutrition, there is just one tricky trade-off — you might deprive your body of some essential nutrients.